Chapter 6 — The Sky

 The wind shifted, carrying a distant sound—horns again, but not the same as below.
 These were higher, sharper, the call of something organized.
 A city?
 An army?
 I couldn't tell.

 All I knew was that we weren't safe yet.
-But for the first time since the fire circle had torn us from home, we could see the sky.
+But for the first time since the fire circle had torn us from home, we could see the sky open above us, and the Warden of Systems had a path forward.